Canning venison is so easy, I wish I had started years ago. These

-The first time I tried canning meat I could not believe it was so easy.
+The first time I tried canning meat, I could not believe it was so easy.
 I thought surely there was something I am missing.
 Nope, nothing missing.
-It tasted great!
+And it tasted great!

 Any meat must always be processed in a pressure canner.

-Cut away any bruised areas, gristle, and excess fat.
-(If you are lucky enough to have any fat on your deer) My kids all help in processing our meat.
+Cut away any bruised areas, gristle, and excess fat (if you are lucky enough to have any fat on your deer).
+My kids all help in processing our meat.
 Here my 6yo is cubing meat for canning.
-And yes, he is closely monitored of course.
+And yes, he was closely monitored, of course. :)

 Then cut into chunks the size you desire.
 You can divide into lengths to fit your jar, or cut into cubes.

 Use the handle of a spoon or something to get out some of the large air bubbles.
 You won't be able to get it all out.
-But occasionally you'll notice a large gap.
+But occasionally, you'll notice a large gap.
 Just poke something in the jar to release those spaces.
-Fill jars leaving a one inch head space.
+Fill jars, leaving a 1-inch headspace.

-Place the warmed lids and screw bands on finger tight.
+Place the lids and screw bands on finger tight.

 Follow pressure canning instructions using the processing times below.